bvandepo/wokwi2gtkwave/README.md

 # Installation and usage for MAC systems

-I've not yet tested, if you want me to add the support for this system, ask me.
+I've not yet tested, if you want me to add the support for this system, ask me by adding a message in the Issue section on Github.

 # Configuration of the browser to download automatically the VCD files in the download folder